How-to Tips and Videos

 When you get a flat tire and don't know what to do; it can be scary.
 Here are 10 simple steps to guide you through how to change a flat tire.

-: Making sure you are on a flat surface, pull onto the shoulder as far as possible and put your vehicle in park with the emergency brake.
+1. Find a safe spot to pull over: Making sure you are on a flat surface, pull onto the shoulder as far as possible and put your vehicle in park with the emergency brake.
 Try getting off at the nearest exit if you're on a highway.

 2. Turn on your hazard lights: Being a safe distance from oncoming vehicles, but visible with your hazard lights on will warn other drivers to avoid you.